aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/primitive-3d-models/building-primitive-3d-models/_index.md

 A: Visit the [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) for community support and discussions.

 **Q: Can I try Aspose.3D before purchasing?**
-A: Yes, you can explore a [free trial](https://releases.aspose.com/) before making a purchase decision.
+A: Yes, you can explore an [Aspose.3D free trial](https://releases.aspose.com/) before making a purchase decision.

 **Q: How do I obtain a temporary license for Aspose.3D?**
-A: You can obtain a [temporary license](https://purchase.aspose.com/temporary-license/) for Aspose.3D through the website.
+A: You can obtain an [Aspose.3D temporary license](https://purchase.aspose.com/temporary-license/) for Aspose.3D through the website.

 ## Conclusion